More about: 5 Best Day Trips to Bruges from Paris

 If you are traveling with children, visiting Disneyland Paris is a must or your little ones will not forgive you.
 In case you are not traveling with children, Disneyland Paris is also a recommended destination because there are many activities for adults.
 You have several ways to get to Disneyland from Paris but the most recommended, based on my personal experience is on an organized tour.
 On a tour you can forget about traffic problems and driving around looking for parking.

-2. Tours to Mont Saint Michel
+2. Excursions to Mont Saint Michel

-You are going to love to take a trip to Mont Saint Michel, it is another must see destination if you are in Paris and can spend a few days touring other areas of interest in France.
+You are going to love taking a trip to Mont Saint Michel, it is another must see destination if you are in Paris and can spend a few days touring other areas of interest in France.
 The views, the environment, the history, the architecture and above all the mystique of Mont Saint Michel make it one of the places that year after year gains more visitors.

 3. Visiting the Loire Castles from Paris